 Learn something new every day More Info... by email

 The Nutcracker is a ballet traditionally performed during Christmas.
-Unlike many other ballets, The Nutcracker is popular for children as well as adults.
-Based on a surreal short story by German writer E. T. A. Hoffmann, The Nutcracker tells the story of Clara, a young girl who dreams of having adventures with the nutcracker she receives for Christmas.
+Unlike many other ballets, it is popular for children as well as adults.
+Based on a surreal short story by German writer E. T. A. Hoffmann, The Nutcracker tells the story of Clara, a young girl who dreams of having adventures with a nutcracker that she receives for Christmas.
 This nutcracker is particularly suited to such fantasies because it is made to look like a man, as is traditional in Europe.

 Russian composer Pyotr Ilyich Tchaikovsky wrote the music for The Nutcracker in 1891-92.
 The ballet was first performed in St. Petersburg Russia around Christmas, on 18 December 1892.
 Despite its current popularity, the ballet did not immediately catch on.
 In fact, the ballet was not performed outside of Russia until a 1934 performance in England, and it would not reach the United States for an additional ten years.
 While the ballet was slow to gain popularity, portions of Tchaikovsky's music for the ballet, collectively known as The Nutcracker Suite, were commonly performed in concert.